 While traveling, most countries and major cities will accept credit cards.
-Even if you don't plan on using a credit card during your trip, we still suggest that you bring one or two as a backup, especially if you are planning a large purchase (artwork, jewelry).
-We also suggest that you bring more than one brand of card (i.e. Visa, MasterCard, American Express) if possible, because not every shop will take every card.
-For example, although Discover and American Express cards are accepted in some countries outside the U.S., they are not widely adopted, so other brands will work at a much larger range of stores, restaurants, etc.
+We suggest that you bring one or two, especially if you are planning a large purchase (artwork, jewelry).
+We also suggest that you bring more than one brand of card (i.e. Visa, MasterCard, American Express) if possible, as not all are accepted around the world.
 If you are visiting a country that does not commonly accept credit cards, they will be listed below.